osrf/vrx-docker/README.md

 This will instantiate two Docker containers.

-1. The simulation server container, which runs the VRX Gazebo simulation with the desired team WAM-V and desired task trial world.
+1. The simulation server container, which runs the VORC Gazebo simulation with the desired task trial world.

-2. The VRX team's container, which runs their system from the Dockerhub image in `team_config/<your_team_name>/dockerhub_image.txt`.
+2. The team's container, which runs their system from the Dockerhub image in `team_config/<your_team_name>/dockerhub_image.txt`.

 After the trial is over, it stores log files of the results.
 More about logs in a section below.